znguye/lab-dom-race-car/README.md

    - Ensures the player's car stays within the boundaries of the game screen by checking and adjusting the `left` and `top` properties.

    - Updates the player's car position on the screen by calling the `updatePosition()` method.
+This method will be created in one of the following iterations.

    </details>